Stamford Bridge (stadium): Early history

-Stamford Bridge had an official capacity of around 100,000, making it the second largest ground in England after Crystal Palace.
+Stamford Bridge was initially planned to have a capacity of around 100,000 and was the second largest ground in England after Crystal Palace.
 It was used as the FA Cup final venue.
 As originally constructed, Stamford Bridge was an athletics track and the pitch was initially located in the middle of the running track.
 This meant that spectators were separated from the field of play on all sides by the width of running track and, on the north and south sides, the separation was particularly large because the long sides of the running track considerably exceeded the length of the football pitch.
 The stadium had a single stand for 5,000 spectators on the east side.
 Designed by Archibald Leitch, it was an exact replica of the Stevenage Road Stand he had previously built at the re-developed Craven Cottage (and the main reason why Fulham had chosen not to move into the new ground).
 The other sides were all open in a vast bowl and thousands of tons of material excavated from the building of the Piccadilly line provided high terracing for standing spectators exposed to the elements on the west side.

 In 1945, Stamford Bridge staged one of the most notable matches in its history.
 Soviet side FC Dynamo Moscow were invited to tour the United Kingdom at the end of the Second World War and Chelsea were the first side they faced.
 An estimated crowd of over 100,000 crammed into Stamford Bridge to watch a 3–3 draw, with many spectators on the dog track and on top of the stands.